njeff/raytracer0/README.md

-# Raytracing in One Weekend and the Next Week
+# Raytracing in One Weekend, the Next Week, and the Rest of Your Life

 This is a Java implementation of the raytracer from the book *Ray Tracing in One Weekend* by Peter Shirley.
 I added texture mapping for the spheres and light emitters.